akhilsaini/aws-csa-2017/README.md

 The following are examples of problems that can cause system status checks to fail:

-  - Loss of network connectivity
+  - Loss of network connectivity.

-  - Loss of system power
+  - Loss of system power.

-  - Software issues on the physical host
+  - Software issues on the physical host.
   - Hardware issues on the physical host that impact network reachability

 ## Instance Status Checks